Jimmy Lai was today convicted of sedition and conspi...Read more

-Martha is an expert in human rights and civil liberties, equally at home on technical legal issues as she is on questions of public policy or campaign strategy.
-Her work has covered a diverse array of human rights issues, from immigration, surveillance and policing, to mental health, journalistic freedom and homelessness.
+Martha is an expert in equality, human rights and civil liberties, equally at home on technical legal issues as she is on questions of public policy and political strategy.
+Her work has covered a diverse array of human rights and equality issues, from immigration, surveillance and policing, to mental health, journalistic freedom, trans rights and homelessness.
 Martha’s role as a CEO has also given her a depth of experience and expertise on matters of organisational strategy, governance and anti-oppressive practice.

-Prior to Liberty, Martha was a practising barrister at Doughty Street, specialising in public law and claims against public authorities, with a particular focus on access to justice, media freedom, children and women’s rights, and the rights of prisoners and immigration detainees.
+Prior to Liberty, Martha’s practice at Doughty Street Chambers was predominantly in public law and claims against public authorities, with a particular focus on access to justice, media freedom, children and women’s rights, and the rights of prisoners and immigration detainees.
 She has worked on cases at all levels, including before the Supreme Court, the European Court of Human Rights and the UN Human Rights Committee.
-Martha’s strategic litigation work included challenges to the legal aid cuts and to the mistreatment of people in detention.
-She has acted for organisations such as the Public Law Project, the Howard League for Penal Reform, Mind, Medical Justice, Just for Kids Law and Bail for Immigration Detainees in test cases brought to change law and policy.

 Martha has a broad claimant public law practice with a particular focus on prison, immigration detention, community care, mental health, police and inquest judicial review claims.
 Martha’s work as a barrister at the Public Law Project gave her significant experience of judicial review claims, particularly those with a strategic aim.
 Much of Martha’s public law work concerns vulnerable adults and children and she has a particular interest in issues relating to mental health in detention and access to justice.